rahul-gharat/dronahq-docs/docs/global_js_objects.md

 # Global JS Objects

-DronaHQ provides a powerful extension of JS Objects. `JS Objects` provides users flexibility with writing functions, key-value pairs, stating variables, and more, which later can be accessed in the microapp easily and recurrently with the use of keywords.
+DronaHQ provides a powerful extension of JS Objects. `JS Objects` provides users flexibility with writing functions, key-value pairs, stating variables, and more, which later can be accessed in the app easily and recurrently with the use of keywords.
 The most important part of JS Object Extension is that, once you save an object, it can be accessible from any app in the DronaHQ account, so we can say that it is globally provided.

 We will know more about writing and using Global JS Objects in this article.
-You can export your JS functions and variables defined in Global JS Objects section that you can call globally in any microapp at any place.
+You can export your JS functions and variables defined in Global JS Objects section that you can call globally in any app at any place.

 ## Creating Global JS Objects
-Login to your DronaHQ account Go-to, `Profile > Extensions > JS Object Editor`.
+Login to your DronaHQ account Go-to, `Profile -> Extensions -> JS Object Editor`.

 <figure>
   <Thumbnail src="/img/advanced-concepts/global-js-objects/global-js-objects-config-screen.jpg" alt="Simple Database GUI" />